notperry1/oldtoastclient/README.md

 ## License

-This project is licensed under the fuck you license.
+This project is licensed by the fuck you organization.

 ## Current Modules